jameshalsall/webcrawler/README.md

 * Child pages are mapped to their parents purely on a first-crawled basis, so if a page is linked to by more than one "parent" page, it will just be displayed beneath the first-crawled parent rather than both of them.
-* It has a hard-coded "depth" of 4, which means it will follow 3 child pages from the starting URL provided when running the crawler
+* It has a hard-coded "depth" of 3, which means it will follow 2 child pages from the starting URL provided when running the crawler (this can be edited in the [`main.go`](main.go) file if necessary)

 ## Building

 To build the binary you will need Go version >= 1.11 as module support is required.

-    go build -o webcrawler
+    go build

 ## Usage